kojima-hi/PC_Setting/linux/README.md

 - rsync doesn't distinguish uppercase and lowercase.

 ## TIPS
 - Suddenly unable to connect a server with encryption key...
 Check permission of home directory on the server.
-Scp from Windows Machine may change its permission.
+Scp from Windows Machine to the home directory can change its permission.

 # Service
 ## GitHub